 “As an amateur musician and semi-retired professional gardener, I decided that the fund should be used to support both individuals and groups in the fields of both music and horticulture in Cumbria.
 The Foundation has provided the ideal way for me to do this by running the fund ‘in house’ but keeping me well informed with the decisions made regarding disbursements from the fund.”

-For the past ten years, Catherine, 59 from Wigton was unable to work as she was caring for her elderly parents.
+For ten years, Catherine, 59 from Wigton was unable to work as she was caring for her elderly parents.
 She received a grant from the Lawrence Fund to contribute to the cost of undertaking a BTEC Level 3 diploma in Horticulture at Newton Rigg College.

 Catherine said: “I wanted to maximise my chances of getting a job, ideally in horticulture.
 The grant met the costs of materials, essential tools and equipment.
 Being in a new environment working with new people gave me a fresh perspective and a hope for new beginnings.